cloudsigma/cloudsigma-docs/audit_logs.rst

 -------
 Actions give information about the operation that created the log.
 They go in a few categories.

-* General actions - related to most resource types like guests, drives and snapshots:
+* General actions - related to most resource types like servers, drives and snapshots:
     - **create:** During resource creation
     - **update:** During resource update
     - **delete:** During resource deletion